euphorie/osha.oiradoc/docs/manuals/editor2.rst

     For more details on this alternative tool type, see the chapter :ref:`OiRA tool with measures already in place <measures-in-place>`.

+* **Handling of measures text (if measures-in-place are used)** This setting defines how the “Measures in place” options are displayed to the user.

+    * Choose **Simple** if the texts for Description and General Approach are identical in your measures.

+    * Choose **Full** if the texts in General Approach provide more details than the Description.

+    If you do not have any further informative text to display except the measure's description, the option **Simple** might be the better variant.

+    For more details on how the texts are displayed for both versions, see the chapter :ref:`OiRA tool with measures already in place <measures-in-place>`.

+* **Integrated Action Plan**
+    If selected, the option to plan measures will be offered directly on the **Identification** page.
+There will be no separate **Action Plan** step in the navigation.

+    You can smoothly change this option also for existing tools - the data already gathered by the users will not be lost.

+    For more details on how the action plan is integrated in the identification page, see the chapter :ref:`OiRA tool feature "integrated action plan" <integrated-action-plan>`.

 .. _custom-notification: